 Compared to the past, customers today are a lot more informed and well researched.
-This largely thanks to the wealth of information available online.
+This is largely thanks to the wealth of information available online.
 In effect, salespeople are having to navigate an ever-changing and challenging market.
 Companies are having to think of new and innovative ways to keep salespeople motivated.
-One way to do this through sales incentives for employees.
-We’ll be discussing how sales incentives for employees can boost growth for your business.
+One way to do this is through sales incentives for employees.
+We argue that sales incentives for employees can boost the growth of your business.

 How Sales Incentives For Employees Can Help You Achieve Growth

-This can be hard on teams that are having to undergo restructuring and additional training.
+This can be hard on teams that have to undergo restructuring and additional training.
 New compensation models often have to be adopted in order to motivate teams continuously.
 This is especially true for sales.
 Your sales team should feel committed to improving rather than forcing them to reach quotas.
-Research has shown that sales incentives are one of the best ways to do this.
+Research has shown that sales incentives for employees are one of the best ways to do this.
 How can you properly implement this strategy?
 First, let’s define what sales incentives are.

 Sales incentives for employees, on the other hand, allow teams to constantly work towards new goals and to improve their skills in order to outperform themselves.
 Though it fosters a competitive nature, incentives also encourage team members to collaborate in order to think outside the box.
 This gets them to try new tactics outside of their usual routines.
 When is the best time to employ sales incentives?

 With all the new digital channels available these days, making a sale isn’t as straightforward as it would seem.
 Products and services are often more complex, which means there may be a need for specialising in terms of expertise.
-For example, if the offering is not a physical product, such as cloud-based software, or a value based offer, salespeople will need more technical abilities or value selling skills.
-This can include IT or software engineering knowledge, or experience in customer focused needs analysis, SPIN selling techniques, value base customer segmentation.
+For example, if the offering is not a physical product, such as cloud-based software, or a value-based offer, salespeople will need more technical abilities or value selling skills.
+This can include IT or software engineering knowledge, experience in customer-focused needs analysis, SPIN selling techniques, and value-based customer segmentation.

-In typical set-ups where two or more sales reps are required to handle one account, they may be incentivised by “double rewards” where both salespeople get the same amount from the revenue of a sale.
+In typical set-ups that need two or more sales reps to handle one account, they will have incentives by “double rewards” where both salespeople get the same amount from the revenue of a sale.
 Arrangements like this between reps in different branches/regions or functions can work to promote collaboration.
-However, since you’re doubling the pay for one revenue, this method can prove to be uneconomical in the long run.
+However, since you’re doubling the pay for one revenue, this method can be uneconomical in the long run.

 A long-term alternative would be to split the generated revenue between the salespeople in proportion to their workload or involvement in the sale.
 This encourages both people to pull their weight.
 Take note that the human resources department should put in place and monitor a good governance mechanism.
 This will prevent disputes over the allocated funds.